pappasam/vim-filetype-formatter/README.md

 ### Default configurations

-Many default configurations are provided out of the box and may be overridden by creating our own `g:vim_filetype_formatter_commands` dictionary.
+Default configurations may be overridden by creating our own `g:vim_filetype_formatter_commands` dictionary.
 To see the latest provided options, please see [here](./autoload/filetype_formatter/ft.vim).

 ## Notes

-This plugin is focused on simplicity and ease of use on a POSIX-compliant system.
-Support for Windows and other non-Unix derivatives is not currently in scope.
+This plugin prioritizes simplicity and ease of use on a POSIX-compliant system.
+Support for Windows and other non-Unix derivatives is out of scope.

 ## Written by